JACKSON PUBLIC SCHOOL DISTRICT

-- Shirts or blouses tied at midriff, plunging necklines (front or back), spaghetti straps, see-through garments, or any items of clothing that reveal bare midriff shall not be worn including jeans with tears / holes.
+Shirts or blouses tied at the midriff, plunging necklines (front or back), spaghetti straps, see-through garments, or any items of clothing that reveal bare midriff shall not be worn including jeans with tears / holes.

-- Students may not wear shorts, dresses, skirts or skorts that are more than five (5”) inches above the knee.
+Students may not wear shorts, dresses, skirts or shorts that are more than five (5”) inches above the knee.

 Gym shorts are appropriate only for the physical education program and shall not be worn to other classes.

 Caps, hats, and other head coverings shall not be worn.
 Students with a medical statement or religious documentation may be exempt.